HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Darlene is also a director and has held teaching appointments at the University of Waterloo, York University, and is currently the Co-ordinator of the Acting Area at the Randolph Academy for the Performing Arts.

-Darlene directed in Asphalt Jungle Shorts I, appearing courtesy of Canadian Actor’s Equity Association.
+Darlene directed in Asphalt Jungle Shorts I, courtesy of Canadian Actor’s Equity Association.

 Matthew White